 We see sketches fairly often, perhaps on graph paper with a few items labeled.
-That’s a great 2nd step, for sure.
+That is a great 3rd step, for sure.
 And, people put a lot of thought into the sketches.
-I’ve done the same thing.
+I will admit, I have done the same thing.

 So What Is The First Step?